Eastern Uganda campaign of 1979: Prelude

-After capturing Kampala, the TPDF initially rested, reorganized, and resupplyed.
+After capturing Kampala, the TPDF initially rested, reorganized, and resupplied.
 However, the Tanzanians were under public pressure to advance against Jinja, as the town hosted the Owen Falls Dam which generated hydroelectric power, supplying electricity to all of Uganda and portions of Kenya.
 In addition, newspapers reported that Uganda Army troops were murdering civilians along the road to Jinja.

 Meanwhile, Amin made a short-lived attempt at rallying his forces in eastern Uganda.
 He implored the people and soldiers in Jinja to resist the Tanzanians and vowed to make his "last stand" there and die in battle.
 According to journalist Nelson Bwire Kapo, Amin even declared Jinja the new capital of Uganda.
 Afterwards he moved to Mbale where he addressed the Eastern Brigade under Abdulatif Tiyua, urging them to also continue fighting.
 The President then fled to Arua, where he was picked up by a Libyan military plane and flown to Tripoli into exile.

 Afterwards, a few officers continued to try to hold out, but most Uganda Army soldiers in eastern Uganda focused on fleeing with as much loot as possible.
 The Eagle Colonel Gaddafi Battalion descended into internal fighting, and much of its remaining forces including its commander Hussein Mohammed fled to Kenya.
 At Moroto, the local garrison consisting of the Gondo Battalion had already begun to disintegrate in early 1979.
 By April of that year, most of the unit's Kakwa and Nubian soldiers had fled to Sudan.
 Only 78 soldiers remained at Moroto, waiting to surrender.